AnitaNamjoon/Phase-2-Bank-of-Flatiron/README.md

 # The Royal Bank of Flatiron

-Welcome to the Royal Bank of Flatiron!This application helps one to manage their financial transactiions in a user friendle environment.Our bank is committed to delivering innovative solutions and personalized experiences to meet the unique needs of our diverse customer base, which includes individuals, businesses, and organizations.

-# Instructions

-This React application displays a list of ones recent bank transactions.
-The app offers various features, including adding new transactions and searching for specific transactions.
+Welcome to the Bank of Flatiron,where you can trust us with all of your financial data.This is a React application that allows one to view their bank transactions and enables one to perform various actions on them.

 # Setup
 After cloning of the project,follow one should follow the following steps for the application to run: